ZeraGmbH/vf-qmllibs/README.md

 * Build

 ## Timezode translations
-see [This document](libs/datetime-setter/timezone-translations/lib/README.md) for more information
+see [this document](libs/datetime-setter/timezone-translations/lib/README.md) for more information